Find a Lender-Approved Local Conveyancer in Lydiate

 Residential Landlord and Tenant Conveyancing solicitors in Lydiate

-The list below is a non-comprehensive list of solicitors in Lydiate specialising in landlord and tenant law and on the regulations governing different types of tenancies.
-This will likely include advice on service charge disputes and the right to manage
+The firms listed below are a small selection of solicitors in Lydiate with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
+This should include advice on Court proceedings for possession

 • Brighouse Wolff, 28 Derby Street, Ormskirk, Lancashire, L39 2BY